-Organisations located outside the UK, including the Channel Islands, should apply directly to EASA.
+Organisations with their principal place of business located outside the UK, including the Channel Islands, should apply directly to EASA.

 See the Official Record Series 5, CAA Scheme of Charges.

 In the event of a discrepancy between the information here and the Official Record Series 5, CAA Scheme of Charges (Airworthiness, Noise Certification and Aircraft and

 Aircraft Engine Emissions), the Scheme of Charges takes precedence.

 If the number of hours taken by the CAA to carry out its investigations in relation to the application exceeds the

 cost shown above, the applicant must pay an excess hourly charge.
 The CAA shall determine the excess hourly charge by